What is Visual Discrimination and Why is it Important For Your Preschooler?

 There are many simple ways you can encourage the development of visual discrimination skills within your preschooler.
 Planning such activities does not have to be an elaborate process.
 Try to look for teaching opportunities throughout your daily routine.

 As you are driving with your preschooler, point out the different signs to familiar restaurants, or ask your child to help you find three stop signs on the drive home.
 Exposure to environmental print is great for young children.

 Even though most younger children cannot read yet, most children will begin to recognize these restaurant signs simply by the shapes and colors observed.

-If you want to take it a step farther, you can expose your child to environmental print by hanging posters of restaurant signs and road signs around your your playroom at home.
+If you want to take it a step further, you can expose your child to environmental print by hanging posters of restaurant signs and road signs around your playroom at home.

 You could also create an environmental print booklet with real photos for your child to look at independently.

 Here are some more activities you can do with your preschooler to encourage the development of visual discrimination skills:

 - Invite your preschooler to help sort the silverware from the clean dishwasher basket

 - Play simple matching games with pictures or matching games with letters